otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-git-github-and-c#.md

 An empty repository is a blank page, so the first thing to do is give it a `README.md` and a `.gitignore` before you write a single line of C#.

 **README.md**: in your repository, click **Add file, then Create new file**, name it `README.md`, and commit it.
 This is the file GitHub shows on your repository's homepage.
-It's also where you'll log your AI tool usage each week (see the note at the start of every task list).
+It's also where you'll log your AI tool usage each module (see the note at the start of every task list).

 **.gitignore**: same process, but name it `.gitignore`.
 A template dropdown appears on the right of the editor, so pick **Visual Studio**.
 This stops build files, temporary files, and other clutter your IDE generates from ever being committed.